-Section 132(f) of federal tax law allows employees to pay for transit fares using pre-tax dollars.
+Section 132(f) of federal tax law allows employees to pay for transit and parking costs using pre-tax dollars.
 By using pre-tax dollars, employees can save up to 40% annually on their commuting costs while also reducing your company’s payroll taxes.
-Employees can set aside up to $270 pre-tax dollars per month from their paychecks to commute on CTA, Metra, Pace and other transit providers across the Chicagoland region.
+Congress adjusts these pre-taxes annually and for 2021, the monthly amount is $270 for transit and $270 for parking.
 Companies offering this program save money through lower federal and state employment taxes.

 Who may participate?
 Is my company too large or small?

 No organization is too large or too small.
 All types of employers, from single-person offices to large businesses with multiple locations, from any industry in the private, public and non-profit sectors, can participate in the program.
 It allows any size company to add to the benefits package without adding cost.